Soldering Basics

 Ever get hold of some old or cheap de-soldering braid?
 Like just plain coaxial cable braid, it sorta kinda works but not what you expected?
 Spread a thin film of flux on that braid and watch it come to life.
 A “snuff can” of flux will last a life time, a syringe full will last me a decade.

 While on the subject of flux; I’m sure that all the readers are aware of the dangers of acid flux, but there are many varieties of “rosin” fluxes, too.
 Keep in mind that even if the manufacturer may call theirs “no-clean” that all fluxes should be removed after the work is complete.
-Even if the flux didn’t continue to corrode the metals that you have joined, it will probably attract moisture over the years.
+Even if the flux didn’t continue to corrode the metals that you have joined, it will probably attract moisture and debris over the years.
 You may find that you begin to have intermittent problems.
 So a good spritz of flux remover and some scrubbing might save you that trouble.

 Flux is dangerous stuff.
 Solder does not smoke, that is impurities, coatings and the flux.
 That smoke does contain solder (including lead) as well as a mixture of organic materials.
 Use fans, use filters, use anything to keep it from your lungs.
 This is serious stuff, in my opinion more dangerous than electrocution and burns.
 Necessary but dangerous.
 Like driving.